GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 Sounds obvious, but many sites get this wrong.

 Add enough margin to make inputs work well as touch targets.
-In other words, aim for about a finger width of margian.
+In other words, aim for about a finger width of margin.

 ### Make sure your inputs are clearly visible